-The most common cause of this error is when a rushed or distracted transport driver connects the wrong loading arm to the wrong trailer compartment.
+When considering fuel-transfer errors at terminals, there are four that stand out, two involving cross-contamination.
+The most common cause is when a rushed or distracted driver connects the wrong loading arm to the wrong trailer compartment.
 The chances that this error will occur increase if there are unclear or incorrect product-type markings at the loading rack.
-In analysing historic delivery data, one-in-73,000 deliveries is compromised by unintended mixing of gasoline octanes, while one in 182,500 deliveries will feature an instance where gasoline will find its way into a diesel compartment, or vice versa.
+In analysing historic delivery data, 1 in 73,000 deliveries is compromised by unintended mixing of gasoline octanes, while one in 182,500 deliveries will feature an instance where gasoline will find its way into a diesel compartment, or vice versa.